X

 What Is Behavioral Targeting in Advertising?

-Behavioral targeting in advertising accomplishes several goals, but its primary purpose is to deliver advertising messages to the audience segment that demonstrates the highest level of interest.
+Behavioral ads accomplish several goals, but their primary purpose is to deliver messages to the audience segment that demonstrates the highest level of interest.
 Identifying this group involves compiling information about their online behavior, like purchase histories, frequent searches and websites they visit to create a complete profile.
 The more data points you have, the better you understand what motivates your audience — and what they avoid.

 With the data you gather from people’s online behavior, you can create audience segments based on any criteria, from how often people interact with your brand to whether they take advantage of special offers, or simply “add to cart” and then log out.
 Segmenting your audience based on similarities in their behavior lets you tailor your advertising and communications to each segment along their customer journey, ensuring messages correspond with the actions they take.